BetTogether/BetTogether-Contracts/README.md

 truffle migrate --reset --network kovan
 ```

 This will deploy the BTMarketFactory contract.
-You then have to copy the file `abis/BTMarketFactory.json` over to the Client repo into the `src/abis` directory, and then follow the ReadMe of that repo to run the app locally.
+You then have to copy the content of the folder `abis/` over to the Client repo into `src/abis/`, and then follow the ReadMe of that repo to run the app locally.